kolban-google/sftp-gcs/README.md

 * `--bucket [BUCKET_NAME]` - The name of the bucket to work against.
 * `--port [PORT_NUMBER]` - The TCP/IP port number for the server to listen upon.
 Defaults to 22.
+* `--service-account-key-file [KEY_FILE]` - A path to a local file that contains the keys for a Service Account.

+The application needs credentials to be able to interact with GCS.
+The default is to use the application default credentials for the environment in which the application is running.
+These will either be retrieved from the server's metadata (if the application is running on GCP) or from the XXX environment variable if set.
+We can use the `--service-account-key-file` to explicitly point to a file local to the application from which service account keys may be retrieved.
+If supplied, this will be used in preference to other stories.

 Here is an example of use: